Empower vs. Betterment

 With Betterment, you largely invest in a portfolio of low-cost ETFs that match your investing goals and risk tolerance.
 More conservative portfolios also include bond investments to help provide fixed-income and lower risk.
 Many of the companies within the ETFs you invest in are U.S. value stocks or large-cap stocks, but there are international companies as well.

-Personal Capital's starting wealth management plan is very similar.
-However, higher Personal Capital tiers offer more investing options than Betterment.
+Empower's starting wealth management plan is very similar.
+However, higher Empower tiers offer more investing options than Betterment.
 For example, customers can start investing in real estate through various REITs, individual stocks, and commodities.
 And clients with $5 million or more invested can even invest in private equity.

 Socially Responsible Portfolios